 The Tunnel of Eupalinos

 The Tunnel of Eupalinos is a tunnel for water which used to be the middle section of a huge aqueduct named Eupalinos.
-This is also the name of its architect, who was a well-known engineer in ancient times.
+This is also the name of its architect who was a well-known engineer in ancient times.

-The tunnel was built during the reign of Polycrates in the sixth century B.C.
+The tunnel was constructed during the reign of Polycrates in the sixth century B.C.
 This tunnel bears witness to the great engineering knowledge possessed by the ancient Greeks.
 It is stunning to realize that the tunnel was constructed at a time when technology was not of much assistance.

 The Castle of Lykourgos Logothetis

-Constructed relatively recently, in the nineteenth century, the Castle was a great example of defensive architecture, and different remains of archaeological monuments were used to construct it.
+Constructed relatively recently in the nineteenth century, the Castle was a great example of defensive architecture, and different remains of archaeological monuments were used to construct it.